Azure-Samples/azure-openai-rag-workshop/docs/workshop.md

 - Create a knowledge base using a vector database.
 - Ingest documents in a vector database.
-- Create a web API with [Fastify](https://www.fastify.io).
+- Create a Web API with [Fastify](https://www.fastify.io).
 - Use [OpenAI](https://openai.com) models and [LangChain](https://js.langchain.com/docs/) to generate answers based on a prompt.
 - Query a vector database and augment a prompt to generate responses.
-- Connect your web API to a ChatGPT-like website.
+- Connect your Web API to a ChatGPT-like website.
 - Deploy your application on Azure.

 ## Prerequisites